gagan-iitb/ComputerSysDesign/Readme.md

-__Course Page for CS559 (Computer Systems Design) to be taught at IIT Bhilai, India in the Winter Semester of 2022.
+__Course Page for CS559 (Computer Systems Design)__
+To be taught at IIT Bhilai, India in the Winter Semester of 2022.
 Course Instructor: Dr. Gagan Raj Gupta, Dr. Subhajit Sidhanta

 Real life applications are complex and involve a variety of components (multiple clients, backend servers, databases, all connected by a network).
 We want our applications to be scalable, reliable and performant.
 How do we go from the idea to the design to its implementation and successful operationalization?